Justintime50/muffinscript/README.md

 #### v0.1.0

-- BUG: You can define a "variable" standalone with no assignment and the parser accepts it without throwing an error
 - BUG: line numbers for errors are off in `if` statements due to us buffering the entire block together
-- BUG: variable assignment inside if statements
-- BUG: Printing undefined variables just prints the variable name
 - Muffinscript is Turing Complete
   - For loops
   - Lists

 #### Future